wxWidgets/website/_blog/2024-08-22-wxwebrequest-requests.md

 way to use it in blocking, or synchronous, way, when this is affordable, for example in simple console applications or in background threads of a GUI application.
-And this is finally possible with [wxWebRequestSync][webrequest-sunc], which can be used as simply as
+And this is finally possible with [wxWebRequestSync][webrequest-sync], which can be used as simply as

 ```cpp
 wxWebRequestSync request = wxWebSessionSync::GetDefault().CreateRequest("https://www.wxwidgets.org");